-Montenegro: New TPP Pljevlja unit and environmental NGOs warnings19.
-September 2013. / SEE Energy News
+Montenegro: New TPP Pljevlja unit and environmental NGOs warnings, SEE Energy News

 New power plant Pljevlja 300MW unit tender which attracted the interest of various european and chinese consortium companies also raised the attenton of environment activists.
 From Montenegro energy company EPCG, minority owned by A2A but managed by italian company, said that the environmental impact study confirmed that its environmental impact will be lower than in the existing TPP Pljevlja and that the new unit will suit to all conditions of the modern technology and environmental standards in the EU and Montenegro, and which include all measures of the effluent gases cleaning.